choonchernlim/choonchernlim-archetype-webapp/README.md

     * Frontend Maven Plugin requires at least 3.1.0.
     * Maven 3.3.x requires Java 7.

+# Troubleshooting

+## `libsass` bindings not found.
+Try reinstalling `node-sass`?

+Run `npm rebuild node-sass` to fix the problem.
+[See here for more info](http://stackoverflow.com/questions/28409100/try-reinstalling-node-sass-on-node-0-12).

 # Dependency and Plugin Limitations

 The added dependencies and plugins must be compatible with Websphere 7's specs: Java SE 6, Java EE 5, Servlet 2.5, JSP 2.1, JPA: 2.0.